 Indeed, it is fair to contend that Schmitt challenged certain notions of the Impressionist aesthetic — subtlety and inwardness — and in the process created colorfully vital music that was quite different stylistically.

 It is also instructive to compare the artistry of Florent Schmitt with Maurice Ravel’s.
-According to the American violinist and conductor John McLaughlin Williams, any understanding of French classical music of the period must encompass the output of both.
+According to the American violinist and conductor John McLaughlin Williams, any understanding of French music of the period must encompass the output of both.
 Williams writes:

 “It is absolutely essential to pair these two composers.
 It shows the timeless stature of both and highlights the wonderful differences in their music while illustrating common sources.
 Each among the greatest orchestrators, Ravel was the über-cosmopolitan, elegant and composed; Schmitt was sophisticated and elemental, overwhelming in the way of natural forces.”